 Subsea Cable and ICT Projects

-As part of the Latin America Subsea Fiber Optic Cable Technologies Reverse Trade Mission, USTDA is hosting a business briefing for U.S. companies on March 4, 2020 at 9:00 AM at USTDA's Business Center in Arlington, VA.
-Attendees will learn about upcoming project opportunities, participate in a roundtable discussion and have the opportunity to meet one-on-one with the delegates.
+As part of the Latin America Subsea Fiber Optic Cable Reverse Trade Mission, USTDA is hosting a business briefing for U.S. companies on March 4, 2020 at 9:00 AM at USTDA's Business Center in Arlington, VA.
+Attendees will learn about upcoming project opportunities and have the opportunity to meet briefly one-on-one with the delegates.